This programme emphasises those aspects of Economics that relate to the practical application of Economics to finance, policy making and management.

 OR

-112 UCAS tariff points to include a minimum of four subjects at Higher level and one subject at Ordinary level.
-The overall profile must include English at minimum H6 at Higher Level or Grade O4 at Ordinary level plus Maths at H5 at Higher level or O3 at Ordinary Level.
+104 UCAS tariff points to include a minimum of five subjects (four of which must be at Higher Level).
+The overall profile must include English at minimum grade H6 at Higher Level or grade O4 at Ordinary Level.
+This course also requires you to achieve H3 in one of Mathematics, Economics, Physics or Accounting.
+If Mathematics is not passed at H3, you will be required to achieve a minimum H5 at Higher Level or O3 if studied at Ordinary level in addition to one of the subjects above.

-Overall International Baccalaureate profile minimum 25 points (12 points at higher level).
+Overall profile is minimum 25 points (12 points at higher level).

 English language requirements for international applicants